 I’ve read many self-published books and looked at even more.
-Most of them scream “Self-published!”
+Too many of them scream “Self-published!”
 This distresses me.
 I love self-publishing and the many options it offers, but I loathe seeing it done poorly.
-Today I begin a series of posts on the Errors of Self-Publishing.
+This begins a series of posts on the Errors of Self-Publishing.

 Bad Writing: Everyone can write, but not many can write well, and only a few can write great.
 And it takes great writing to succeed.
 Too many (perhaps most) self-published writers publish too soon.
 They need to hone their craft and polish their work first.